 According to our profiling, the \texttt{Softmax} layer is very time-consuming due to the required exponential operations.
 The computation of \texttt{Softmax} can be described as

-where $x_i$ indicates the $i$-th value and $x_{max}$ indicates the maximum value ($n$ is the number of elements in one channel).
-Since the inputs of \texttt{Softmax} are \texttt{INT8} format, the exponents range from -$256$ to $0$.
+where $x_i$ indicates the $i$-th value and $x_{max}$ is the maximum value in $x$ ($n$ is the number of elements in one channel).
+Since the inputs of \texttt{Softmax} are in \texttt{INT8} format, the exponents range from -$256$ to $0$.
 Consequently, redundant calculations will be increased according to the input size of \texttt{Softmax}.
 Therefore, we optimize the \texttt{Softmax} operator with a lookup table to reduce redundant computations.

-Aiming to calculate the negative exponential functions, SparseEngine adopts the absolute value of the exponential factor as an index to query the bitmap.
-If the corresponding bit has been existed, SparseEngine obtains the result from the lookup table and reuses it in \texttt{Softmax} computations.
+Targeting at calculating the negative exponential functions, SparseEngine adopts the absolute value of the exponential factor as an index to query the bitmap.
+If the corresponding bit exists in the bitmap, SparseEngine obtains the result from the lookup table and reuses it in \texttt{Softmax} computations.
 Otherwise, it calculates the exponential function and stores the result in the table, updating the corresponding bit in the bitmap.
-According to the evaluation of SparseEngine, its memory usage on bitmap and lookup table is usually less than $1.2$KB.
-Since we could reuse the buffer memory of convolution when performing \texttt{Softmax} optimization, there is no extra memory cost in calculations.
+According to the evaluation of SparseEngine, its memory usage on bitmap and lookup table is less than $1.2$KB.
+Since SparseEngine reuses the buffer memory of convolution when performing \texttt{Softmax} optimization, there is no extra memory cost in calculations.